razin123/freelancerazin/README.md

-## Welcome to GitHub Pages
+## Welcome to my site freelancerazin

 You can use the [editor on GitHub](https://github.com/razin123/freelancerazin/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Where I work?

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I am working on fiverr, upwork and freelancer mainly.
 ```markdown
 Syntax highlighted code block